clairedavid/ml_in_hep/week1/class_algs_costF.md

-# Cost Function for classification
+# Cost Function for Classification